- Prayer and Worship

 The exact details of the meal system will be announced soon.
 Details will be forthcoming.

-Many Americans travel to Europe and come home to massive cell phone bills because they did not manage their data usage during the trip.
+Many Americans travel abroad and come home to massive cell phone bills because they did not manage their data usage during the trip.
 If bringing your cell phone overseas, be sure that you contact your mobile phone service provider to understand the financial implications of using your phones and data plan overseas.
 Some folks bring an unlocked phone overseas and purchase a local SIM card once they arrive.
-Note that whether using a cell phone or an international calling card, all pilgrims should call, text, or email an emergency contact at home within 24 hours of arriving in Europe.
+Note that whether using a cell phone or an international calling card, all pilgrims should call, text, or email an emergency contact at home within 24 hours of arriving in Panama.
 You may also want to consider using digital services like Skype or WhatsApp(if you have wi-fi capabilities), as this cuts down on the costs of communication overseas.
 However, even with this in mind, be aware that this trip is a pilgrimage, not a vacation, and as such, mobile devices should be used only for the purposes of this trip (for instance, using the WYD app, reading Scripture or devotional prayers online, etc.) or for emergency contacts and/or checking in.

 By accepting this message, you will be leaving the website of the